 - Interest is calculated on the outstanding loan balance and is added to the loan balance each month

-- Voluntary repayments can be made at any time to reduce the loan balance and interest charges
+- Voluntary repayments can be made at any time

 - Interest rates are generally variable, with some fixed-rate loans available

 - Avoids the need to downsize or move away from family and friends

 - Interest rates generally higher than for regular mortgages

 - Compounding interest makes the loan balance increase quickly